JustJoostNL/LoadAllWorlds/README.md

 # Commands

- Use 1 of this following commands to load all the worlds in the server!
+ Use 1 of these following commands to load all the worlds in the server!

  `/loadall`

  `/loadallworlds`

+ `/law`

+ Use this command to load all worlds except the ones that are excluded in the config.yml

 `/loadworlds`

- `/worldloader`

- `/law`

 # Permissions

  The permission to use the command:

  `loadallworlds.command`
+ `loadallworlds.loadworlds.command`

 # Info
  Name: LoadAllWorlds

  Author: koningcool

- Version: 1.0.1
+ Version: 1.1.0

  Discord: Click [Here](https://discord.gg/JT3jpCz) for my discord!